 What we're doing

 The CEO Action for Diversity & Inclusion™ is the largest CEO-driven business commitment to advance diversity and inclusion within the workplace.
 This commitment is driven by a realization that addressing diversity and inclusion is not a competitive issue, but a societal issue.
-CEOs recognize that change starts with them.
-With more than 500 CEOs of the world’s leading companies and business organizations, our goal is to leverage our individual and collective voices to advance diversity and inclusion in the workplace.
+Recognizing that change starts at the executive level, more than 550 CEOs of the world’s leading companies and business organizations, are leveraging their individual and collective voices to advance diversity and inclusion in the workplace.
 And because there is a collective opportunity for both CEOs and the workforce to address these challenges, we have created the I Act On pledge for any individual to take.

 Our goal is to rally the business community together to take measureable action in advancing diversity and inclusion in the workplace.
 Companies recognize that signing the pledge is the first of many important steps toward meaningful change.
 Contributing to and learning from the database of diversity and inclusion actions is another.
 With businesses anchored in almost every community across America, we have the opportunity—and responsibility—to play a meaningful role in such an important societal issue.